Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Sector-Specific Procurement Developments

-In November 2021, the Mexican government published a decree intended to accelerate federal infrastructure projects which are deemed to be in the public interest and critical to national security.
+In November 2021, the GOM published a decree intended to accelerate federal infrastructure projects which are deemed to be in the public interest and critical to national security.
 The decree raised concerns that by putting these projects under the “critical to national security” category, it would make transparency/obtaining information about project procurement processes more difficult.
 In February 2022, Mexico’s Supreme Court Justice suspended the decree.

 We encourage you to contact the U.S. Commercial Service Mexico for assistance.